North Carolina investigators zero in on absentee ballots in unresolved House race

 Breaking News Emails

-State investigators are combing through local election board records in several counties to discover whether the votes on thousands of absentee ballots appear to have been impacted by such activities, and may now be in question.
+State investigators are combing through local election board records in several counties to discover whether there was an organized effort to unlawfully collect the absentee ballots of thousands of voters and then not turn those ballots over to election authorities.

 They are especially interested in Bladen County, a rural area in the southeastern part of the state where investigators are looking at several individuals who turned in requests for absentee ballots on behalf of hundreds of voters.